Adilet312/ToDoListWithCategory/README.md

-# AItems Under Category : The C# Web App
+# Items Under Category : The C# Web App
 ### By Adilet Momunaliev
 -----